Risks & Disadvantages of Building Information Modeling BIM

 Additionally, technologically skilled staff is needed.
 However, experienced older staff may resist changes.
 In large-scale firms, human-related factors gain utmost importance.

 The adoption of BIM (Building Information Modeling) is a costly process.
 First of all, the initial investment is needed to buy BIM featured software.
 After that, the training of the staff is required for the new software and new work strategy.
 In the early phase, consultancy service might be required for the BIM implementation.

 Finally, hiring qualified and technically skilled employers are needed.
 For a small scale company, BIM adoption might not be possible due to the unavailability of financial resources.

 Interoperability has been defined as the ability to exchange data between applications, which smoothes workflows and sometimes facilitates their automation (Eastman et al., 2011).
 Each project team uses different kinds of software due to specific needs and purposes.
 During the exchange of the information, some information is lost due to data exchange formats.
 This issue may adversely affect the data exchange.
 Lack of interoperability and inaccuracies may cause disagreements and legal disputes.

+Legal issues is one of the biggest challenge of BIM.
 A significant challenge with BIM (Building Information Modeling) is the definition of responsibilities and the allocation of risks in the contract.
 BIM implementation centralizes information that is “broadly accessible,” depends on constant updating, and subjects designers to increased liability .

 One of the biggest concerns that contractors and owners have about using BIM is the fear that the legal framework is too unsettled .